wechaty/docusaurus/docusaurus/docs/howto/event.md

 :::

 Events are functions that define the operations the bot can perform.
-Some common events are login, logout, onMessage etc.
+Some common events includes `login`, `logout`, `onMessage` etc.

-After getting familiar with the ding dong bot, this tutorial will focus on creating a bot from scratch adding various events one by one.
+After getting familiar with the [ding dong bot](https://wechaty.js.org/docs/examples/basic/ding-dong-bot), this guide will focus on various events of your choice.

-For simplicity, this tutorial will guide you to create a bot in javascript but but you can choose between various programming languages available.
+For simplicity, this guide will demonstrate in JavaScript, but you can choose between various programming languages available.

 ## Getting started

 <ol>
 <li>Create an empty project folder</li>
 <li> Add a bot.js file</li>
-<li>In the termial write the following command</li>
+<li>In the terminal, write the following command</li>

 ```bash
 npm init